 - Group Life Insurance must be provided for all clergy and the premium must be paid by the church with no cost to the cleric.

 - Group Life Insurance may be provided for lay employees who are scheduled to work at least 1000 hours per year (20 hours per week).
 If provided, it must be available to all lay employees and the premium must be paid by the church with no cost to the employee.

 - Corporation for Relief of Widows, Widowers and Children of Clergy

 The Corporation for the Relief of Widows, Widowers and Children of Clergy of the Protestant Episcopal Church in the State of New Jersey A joint corporation of the Dioceses of New Jersey and Newark to provide financial assistance to widows, widowers and surviving minor children of Episcopal clergy in NJ.
 Any clergy person under age 60 who has been canonically and actually resident in one of the two dioceses for at least a year can apply to be a contributor.
 A small annual contribution ($50) for up to 25 years can provide a surviving spouse or partner with an annual annuity for life.
 Check out the FAQ here.
 Please contact Pat Hawkins for more information.

 Leave Taking and Retirement

 - Continuation of Benefits

-- The Church Medical Trust will offer terminated employees an Extension of Benefits for health insurance that will allow the employee to continue their health insurance at the same premium cost currently being paid for a period of up to 36 months.
+- The Church Medical Trust will offer terminated employees an Extension of Benefits for health and dental insurance that will allow the employee to continue their insurance at the same premium cost currently being paid for a period of up to 36 months.